30 Things to do After Installing Ubuntu 18.04 LTS

 Save and close the file.
-Write to SSD cycles are reduced.
+Write to SSD cycles will be reduced.

 10. Set up Firewall

-Ubuntu is already very secure and activating a firewall is not an essential security measure.
-However, it is better to be extra safe and the firewall doesn’t use many resources of your system.
+Ubuntu is already secure and activating a firewall is not an essential security measure.
+However, it is better to be extra safe.
+Besides, a firewall uses little resources of your system.